maxgio92/notes/content/notes/program-execution-environment.md

 In the case of a function calling a function, the program counter returns to the return address in the previous stack frame and starts executing from there.

 Because all of the above points need to be memorized on the stack, the stack size will naturally increase, and on return decrease.
 And of course, the same happens to the stack and base pointers.
+Naturally, the stack is protected by a guard to avoid the stack overflow accessing unexpected area of memory.

 As I'm a visual learner, the next section will show how the program's code and data are organized in its process address space.
 This should give you a clearer picture of their layout within the process's address space.